-The headlamps, parking lamps, taillamps, and most of the interior lights turn on briefly, when the Remote Keyless Entry (RKE) is pressed.
+The headlamps, parking lamps, taillamps, and most of the interior lamps turn on briefly when is pressed on the Remote Keyless Entry (RKE) transmitter.
 After about 30 seconds the exterior lamps turn off, and then the dome and remaining interior lights will dim to off.
-Entry lighting can be disabled manually by changing the ignition out of the OFF position, or by pressing the RKE button.
+Entry lighting can be disabled manually by changing the ignition out of the OFF position, or by pressing the RKE transmitter button.

 This feature can be changed.
-See Vehicle Personalization on page 5-34 ignition.
-The exterior lamps and dome lamps remain on after the door is closed for a set amount of time, then automatically turn off.
+See Vehicle Personalization on page 5-33.